It\^o versus H\"anggi-Klimontovich: Multidimensional Generalization

 \section{Multidimensional Generalization}

-To develop a theory of stochastic differential equations based on the H\"anggi-Klimontovich interpretation, we still need to further extend our results from Section \ref{One_HKI}.
+To develop a theory of stochastic differential equations based on the H\"anggi-Klimontovich interpretation, we still need to further extend our results from section \ref{One_HKI}.
 To this end, we now consider generalizations of this integral for multidimensional diffusion processes.
+Following Stratonovich \cite{stratonovich}, no theory for stochastic differential equations can be built from the results of the previous section, and the full multidimensional integral is needed to address such models.

 \begin{definition} Let $m$ and $d$ be positive integers and $\mathcal{M}_{d\times m}(\mathbb{R})$ is the set of all $d\times m$ matrices with real coefficients.
 Let $\rho:\mathbb{R}^m\times[a,b] \longrightarrow \mathbb{R}^m$ and $B:\mathbb{R}^m\times[a,b] \longrightarrow \mathcal{M}_{d\times m}(\mathbb{R})$ be two measurable functions.